lcardozav/lcardozav/README.md

 - 👋 Hi, I’m @lcardozav an  electronic engineer
-- 👀 I’m interested in the things I already worked on like PL/SQL, Java, DBA Admin(Oracle from 7 to 12c,but too in HTML and CSS using grid, as hobbies I like electronics as wellas playing chess.
+- 👀 I’m interested in things I already worked on like PL/SQL, Java, DBA Admin(Oracle from 7 to 12c,but too in HTML and CSS using grid, as hobbies I like electronics as wellas playing chess.
 I still do sporting swimming and basketball when I find a chance.
 - 🌱 I’m currently learning flutter.
 - 💞️ I’m looking to collaborate on a team multilingual I can help with english, spanish, bulgarian and maybe a little in deutsch.